aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 *Figure 2.
 Reference Architecture - AWS SageMaker HyperPod EKS based Cluster*

- 1. Account team reserves capacity with ODCRs or [Flexible Training Plans]((https://aws.amazon.com/about-aws/whats-new/2024/12/amazon-sagemaker-hyperpod-flexible-training-plans/)).
+ 1. If required for EC2 instances to be provisioned as HyperPod cluster nodes, account team may reserve capacity with ODCRs or [Flexible Training Plans]((https://aws.amazon.com/about-aws/whats-new/2024/12/amazon-sagemaker-hyperpod-flexible-training-plans/)).
- 2. Admin/DevOps Engineers can use eksctl CLI to provision an [Amazon EKS](https://aws.amazon.com/eks/) cluster
+ 2. Admin/DevOps Engineers can use `eksctl` CLI to provision an [Amazon EKS](https://aws.amazon.com/eks/) cluster
  3. Admin/DevOps Engineers use the Sagemaker HyperPod [VPC]((https://aws.amazon.com/vpc/)) stack to deploy HyperPod managed node group on the EKS cluster
  4. Admin/DevOps Engineers verify access to EKS cluster and SSM access to HyperPod nodes.
  5. Admin/DevOps Engineers can install [FSx for Lustre](https://aws.amazon.com/fsx/lustre/) CSI driver and mount file system on the EKS cluster